Inflammation-Fighting Foods, Ranked From Worst to Best

 3. Added Sugars

 Sugar-sweetened beverages and foods that contain a lot of added sugar, like candy, are low in nutrients and were associated with increased inflammation in the body.
 Added sugar scored a 0.56 on the scale.
-Natural sugars, found in fruit and dairy, also come packed with other nutrients and aren't the same (learn how to identify natural sugars and added sugars on nutrition labels).
+Natural sugars, found in fruit and dairy, also come packed with other nutrients and aren't the same.

 Related: 10 Ways to Reduce Inflammation